 Take pictures of treasure locations around your home and garden and then distort them on your computer (using a programme like ‘Comic Life’, for example).
 Print them out and leave them around as a treasure trail which will lead your children to the final basket of hidden goodies.

-If the thrill of the hunt is a bigger deal than finding basket-loads of chocolate (there’s only so much even the sweetest tooth can bear), let the kids enjoy a short search of treats and then play ‘hunt the cuddly’ instead, placing fluffy teddies etc in the bushes to be rescued by your young explorers.
+If the thrill of the hunt is a bigger deal than finding basket-loads of chocolate (there’s only so much even the sweetest tooth can bear), let the kids play ‘hunt the cuddly’ instead, placing fluffy teddies etc in the bushes to be rescued by your young explorers.

 Not all children like chocolate.
 No, really!
-If you buy empty plastic eggs you can fill them with a handful of other sweets – much cheaper than going the all-choc route – or even little party-bag type toys.
-Plus you can re-use them next year.
+If you buy empty plastic eggs you can fill them with a handful of other sweets or even little party-bag type toys.
+And you can re-use them next year.

 Win 1 of 100 £40 Just Eat e-vouchers!